 Day 1 (The Outskirts)

 Tambomachay, The Ccochahuasi Animal Sanctuary, Pisac Market, Pisac Ruins, Saqsaywaman

 The Cusco Cathedral, San Blas, Plaza de Armas, San Pedro Market, Street-Food Tour, Cusco Planetarium

-Expand the Legend on my map for details
+Expand the legend on my map for the detailed itinerary

 TASTE real life at the San Pedro MArket

 Known for their juices, the San Pedro Market is a popular spot for both tourists and locals.
 This massive indoor market has row-after-row of well….everything.

 Start in the textiles section, browsing through colourful garments and nicknacks.
 Learn about how to spot synthetic garments so you can bargain like a boss.